 Enjoy the garden at Packwood this winter

 Packwood’s contemporary mingled style garden, with herbaceous borders, wildflower meadows and beautiful orchard is the perfect place to dream of carefree days.
-The gardens are noted for their exciting and colourful borders, unusual plants, bountiful Kitchen Garden and magnificent yew trees.
+The gardens are noted for their exciting and colourful borders and unusual plants.

 Winter in the gardens